- Hit List

 The case studies and reports published on the web site are curated by a national Research Network on Dissent Democracy & the Law (DDL), bringing together noted scholars and practitioners from several disciplines.
 The research network publishes the peer-reviewed case studies and reports found on the Voices-Voix website.
 The Editorial Board peer reviews submissions and case studies.

 What we believe

-We believe that citizens, civil society organizations, and governments all have positive roles to play in expanding what the Supreme Court of Canada has described as the "breathing space" for democracy.
+We believe that citizens, civil society organizations, and governments all have positive roles to play in expanding what the Supreme Court of Canada has described as the creation of "breathing space" for democracy.
+This means that:

 As Canadians, we give priority to our democratic rights and values, including free speech, and freedom of association and peaceful assembly.
 We demand transparency from our government and equality in all its laws and policies.